emhess93/US_vs_Canada_Living/README.md

 3. Install the necessary packages: `pip install -r requirements.txt`

 4. Within the project folder, open the Jupyter Notebook "Summary.ipynb".

-Go to the code beneath the markdown "Use Google Maps API Client to pull in distances of top 10 cities to the main visit destinations" and replace the API key placeholder "your key" with the one you obtained in order to run the code.
+5. Go to the code beneath the markdown "Use Google Maps API Client to pull in distances of top 10 cities to the main visit destinations.
+MAKE SURE TO INSERT YOUR API KEY!" and replace the API key placeholder "your key" with the one you obtained in order to run the code.

-5. Run the Jupyter notebook and view the findings.
+6. Run the Jupyter notebook and view the findings.

-6. Deactivate the virtual environment: `deactivate`
+7. Deactivate the virtual environment: `deactivate`

-## Dependencies

-List any dependencies or libraries used in the project.